gabbyvaillant/scheduling-algo/README.md

 THEN, IN THE ORIGINAL TERMINAL WINDOW RUN THE RESPECTIVE COMMAND (```bash python3 insert_scheduling_algo_name.py```)

 Once the file is done running, you can force quit the ```bash nvidia-smi ``` command and examine the results.
+The graphs used in the report were created using Excel.
+Each code will also save a gnatt chart showcasing the order of execution.

 (1) FCFS_scheduling_v3.py
 First come first serve scheduling.
 For this code, all the tasks are already implemented inside of the .py file.
-To change the task, mimic the same formatting used in the code.
+To change the task, mimic the same formatting (making the task it's own class) used in the code.
 There are also other tasks found in the scheduling-algo/tasks/ directory that can be copied and pasted into this file.
 After changing that, you need to update the list of tasks and change it to the name of your task.

-There are comments in the code explaining how to do this.
-Also, it is interesting to switch the order of the tasks since this scheduling algorithm just goes through the list in order.
-This code will save a gnatt chart to the directory.
+For this specific scheduler, it is interesting to switch the order of the tasks since this scheduling algorithm just goes through the list in order.

 ```bash
 python3 FCFS_scheduling_v3.py